SHUBHAMspy/react-learning/readme.md

 - Component Instance
 - JSX

 **React Element**: A React element is the smallest building blocks of React Apps.
-It is basically a plain JavaScript object which represents or describes a HTML element, which is created by React.createElement.
+It is basically a plain JavaScript object which represents or describes a HTML element, which is created by `React.createElement`.
 Not only a react element represents or describes a HTML element but also a react element tree describes a component instance.
 Creating a React Element is cheap compared to creating a Dom Element.

 **React Component**: A component is a self-contained, reusable code block that divides the user interface into smaller pieces rather than building the entire UI in a single file.Components are the building blocks of any React app.A Component is a class or a function that takes input as props and returns/outputs an element tree.